Walnut Bend Independent School District

 Walnut Bend Independent School District is a public school district located in northeastern Cooke County, Texas (USA).

-The district has one school that serves students in Pre-Kindergarten (Pre-K) through eighth grade.
+The district has one school that serves students from Pre-Kindergarten (Pre-K) through eighth grade.
 High school students take a bus to Callisburg Independent School District.

 In 2009, the school district was rated "Recognized" by the Texas Education Agency.

+In 2022, the school district received an "A" rating from the Texas Education Agency.